hashicorp/terraform-website/content/source/docs/enterprise/before-installing/reference-architecture/gcp.md

 - Terraform Enterprise in the Standalone architecture is an Active:Passive model.
 At no point should more than one Terraform Enterprise instance be actively connected to the same database instance.

-\* **Note** We are investigating incorporating these newer CloudSQL capabilities into this reference architecture, but do not have additional details at this time.
+\* **Note:** We are investigating incorporating these newer CloudSQL capabilities into this reference architecture, but do not have additional details at this time.

 #### Data Corruption